-Short breaks provide opportunities for children and young people with disabilities to access mainstream and specialist activities such as after school clubs, a few hours at a leisure or sports activity group, holiday groups or an overnight stay.
+A short break provides opportunities for children and young people with disabilities to access mainstream and specialist activities such as after school clubs, a few hours at a leisure or sports activity group, holiday groups or an overnight stay.
 Short breaks may also include specialist sessions for children and young people with more complex needs and can include both day and overnight provision.

 Short breaks give children and young people the chance to develop new friendships, take part in new experiences, learn new skills and have fun whilst achieving positive outcomes.
-The purpose of shorts breaks is to give children and young people with disabilities the same opportunity as others to take part in various activities.
-Also for parents and carers to have a short break from caring.
-Short breaks are not designed to replace childcare arrangements.
-Achieving for Children offers short breaks that are tailored to suit the needs of children and young people with disabilities according to the eligibility criteria explained below.
+Also they provide parents, carers and siblings with a short break from caring responsibilities, however short breaks are not designed to replace childcare arrangements.
+Achieving for Children offers short breaks that are tailored to suit the needs of all children and young people with disabilities according to the eligibility criteria explained in section 3.